adammck/socialsms/README.md

 	<< join dudes
 	>> You have joined the DUDES group

+	<< list members of dudes
+	>> Members of DUDES: ADAM, MARK, EVAN, MERRICK, CHRIS, MUDKIP

     << dudes oh wow, all you dudes are receiving my messages
 	>> Your message was sent to the DUDES group (5 people)

-	<< list members of dudes
-	>> Members of DUDES: ADAM, MARK, EVAN, MERRICK, CHRIS, MUDKIP

-    << dudes oh wow, all you guys are receiving my messages